nats-io/nats-architecture-and-design/adr/ADR-32.md

      */
     name: string,
     /**
-     * The subject on which the endpoint is registered.
+     * The subject on which the endpoint is listening.
      * This includes the full path when the endpoint is part of a group */
     subject: string,